The time to talk is now.

 •Study support for ABSW Clinical exam.

 For Us Therapeutics- Counseling & Consulting Services, LLC is a private psychotherapy practice started by two brothers with the goal of targeting and addressing mental health disparities in the African American community in the Washington Metropolitan area.
+We are two Black male therapists looking to support our community.
+We strive to provide quality professional care to the community through our efforts and our team of Black therapists.
 We use the latest in evidence-based practice combined with holistic/spiritual approaches to addressing mental health issues in the form of talk therapy.
 The agency accepts some major insurances such as Aetna, Cigna, Blue Cross & Blue Shields, and even self-pay clients.

 "The Little Brother"